linode/docs/docs/guides/email/best-practices/running-a-mail-server/index.md

 ### SSL/TLS Certificate

 A TLS certificate can be used to encrypt connections to your mail server using e.g., [STARTTLS](https://en.wikipedia.org/wiki/Opportunistic_TLS).
-While a self-signed certificate will technically work, it is recommended to [request a trusted certificate](/docs/guides/obtain-a-commercially-signed-tls-certificate/) from a public Certificate Authority (CA).
+While a self-signed certificate will technically work to encrypt communications, it is recommended to [request a trusted certificate](/docs/guides/obtain-a-commercially-signed-tls-certificate/) from a public Certificate Authority (CA) to provide authenticity guarantees for your users and avoid warnings and error messages.

 ### Software Installation